Palace of the Soviets: Size

 The total height of the palace, including the statue, was set at 416 m, taller than the recently completed Empire State Building.
-Being a much wider structure, the palace was estimated to weigh over 1.5 million tons, and have a gross volume of over 7.5 million cubic meters.
+Being a much wider structure, the palace was estimated to weigh over 1.5 million tons, and have a gross volume of over 7.5 million cubic meters (9.8 million cu. yd.).
 Its net internal volume would have surpassed the combined volume of six largest American skyscrapers of the period.
 The palace would require 350.000 tons of structural steel, six times more than the Empire State Building and almost twice as much as the San Francisco–Oakland Bay Bridge).

-The grand hall seating 21 thousand people had to have an inner diameter of 130 m, an outer diameter of 160 m, a height of 100 m meters and internal volume of 970,000 cubic meters.
+The grand hall seating 21 thousand people had to have an inner diameter of 130 m, an outer diameter of 160 m, a height of 100 m meters and internal volume of 970,000 cubic meters (1.3 million cu. yd.).
 The "small" hall had 5,000 seats and a height of 30 m.
 The "even smaller" Constitution Hall and Reception Hall in the stylobate measured 70 by 36 m and 122 by 20 m.
 Floors in the office tower were planned to have a usable height of 10 to 12 m, for even more session halls of various government branches.
 The exact number of floors was not disclosed.

 Enormous as it was, the palace's grand hall was much smaller than Albert Speer's Volkshalle, designed to hold 180 thousand people, but the Russian palace surpassed the Volkshalle in total height.